Bottled drink firms' green claims mislead - Europe consumer groups

 Imagery such as green logos or of nature gave the impression that bottles were positive for the environment, the groups said.

+Industry groups Natural Mineral Waters Europe and UNESDA Soft Drinks Europe said the beverage sector was a pioneer in reusing or recycling packaging and valued clear communication.

+They said the sector advocated a wider roll-out of deposit and return systems to boost EU collection rates for beverage packaging from below 60% now.

-Coca-Cola Great Britain said it was working to reduce plastic packaging and had a goal of collecting and recycling a bottle or can for each one it sells, and to have 25% of global volumes in refillable or returnable containers.
+Coca-Cola Great Britain said it had global goals of collecting and recycling a bottle or can for each one it sells, and to have 25% of volumes in refillable or returnable containers by 2030.

-"We only communicate messages on our packaging that can be substantiated, with any relevant qualifications clearly displayed to enable consumers to make informed choices," a spokesperson said.
+"We only communicate messages on our packaging that can be substantiated," to enable consumers to make informed choices, a spokesperson said.

-Danone said it would continue to invest and push for better collection and recycling infrastructure.

-"We have also made real progress on our journey to reducing single-use plastic and virgin plastic in parallel (-10% in absolute since 2018)," a spokesperson said.
+Danone said it was making progress in reducing single-use plastic and virgin plastic - which was down by 10% since 2018.

+Nestle has cut its virgin plastic packaging by 10.5% since 2018, and was on track to cut it by a third by the end of 2025, a spokesperson said.

 ((philip.blenkinsop@thomsonreuters.com; +32 2 585 2869: @reutersPhilB;))